 Currently, there is a tool called “condor_test_auth” which lets users and administrators test various authorization policies.
 However, it does not actually do any network communications, test authentication, encryption, or integrity mechanisms.
 As such it doesn’t detect, for example, when authentication is desired but fails, or if the user is mapped to something unexpected.
 Furthermore, the API for condor_test_auth is not particularly user-friendly and is intended mostly for use in the HTCondor regression test framework.

 Similar to “globusrun –a”, this tool will perform the actual network connection, negotiate security settings, perform authentication, enable encryption and integrity checks as specified in the security policy, perform user mapping, and finally test authorization.
 The tool then displays a summary and/or analysis of what transpired.
+Various options for output will exist, ranging from “-quiet” (no output, just state) to “-verbose” which displays everything.

 A more comprehensive analysis of security policy could be done by repeatedly invoking this tool to attempt an exhaustive security sweep, using all combinations of security policies and mechanisms for the client and trying all authorization levels.
 However, this document focuses only on the condor_ping tool itself.